Disclaimer: Programme is subject to changes without notice.

 Sean Edwards, Chairman, ITFA

-General Sir Patrick Sanders, Strategic Defence Advisor, Banco Santander
+General Sir Patrick Sanders, KCB CBE DSO, Santander Senior Strategic Advisor

 His distinguished military career began during the Cold War in West Germany, and he has commanded operations in Northern Ireland, Bosnia, Kosovo, Iraq, and Afghanistan, earning decorations for leadership under fire.